 Four 2-day weekend modules

-The Introductory Course for 2019 will consist of four 2-day modules over four months, January to April.
+The Introductory Course for autumn 2019 will consist of four 2-day modules over four months, September to December.
 The course will comprise experiential personal work in a safe group setting, and some basic theoretical explanation and discussion.
 It is open to anyone interested in the topic of trauma and in exploring their own personal issues.

 The course will be facilitated by: